 Larry Finnegan

-Larry Finnegan: The One-Hit Wonder of Early 1960s Pop
+Larry Finnegan: The One-Hit Wonder of Early Rock & Roll

-Larry Finnegan was an American pop singer best known for his 1962 novelty hit "Dear One."
-Hailing from New York, his brief moment in the national spotlight came when his single cracked the Billboard Hot 100, securing his place in the annals of one-hit wonders from the pre-Beatles era.
+Larry Finnegan was an American rock and roll singer best known for his 1962 novelty hit "Dear One".
+Hailing from New York, his brief moment in the national spotlight came when the single climbed into the Billboard Hot 100, securing his place in the annals of early-sixties pop culture.

 Early career